walshthomas/walshthomasdotcom/content/home/teaching.md

 <b>Working Papers</b>:

-Sectoral Volatility and the Investment Channel of Monetary Policy (with Ozgen Ozturk)
++ Sectoral Volatility and the Investment Channel of Monetary Policy (with Ozgen Ozturk)
-<p><small>This is some smaller text.</small></p>
+<p><small>How does the dispersion of firm-level shocks affect firms’ investment behaviour, and what are the
+implications for monetary policy effectiveness?
+Using firm-level panel data, this paper explores how sectoral volatility of idiosyncratic productivity (total factor productivity in revenue, TFPR) affects monetary policy transmission via the investment decisions of firms.
+In the cross-section and panel dimensions, we find policy has dampened real effects due to higher volatility of shocks.
+Given that dispersion rises in recessions, these findings offer further evidence as to why monetary policy is weaker in recessions..</small></p>

 <b>Work in Progress</b>:

-Job Search under the Threat of Sanctions
++ Job Search under the Threat of Sanctions

-Making the Cut: Close Elections and Civil Servant Behaviour
++ Making the Cut: Close Elections and Civil Servant Behaviour

-The Firm Network Channel of Monetary Policy
++ Monetary Policy Transmission and Network Effects